-All students working on one of the Health concentrations are assigned a faculty advisor.
+All students in the Health concentrations are assigned a faculty advisor.
 Advisors assist with course selection, internships, career opportunities, and academic problems within HNSC.
 Students should plan to see their faculty advisor before registering for classes each semester.
-A list of assigned faculty health advisors is posted outside the HNSC department office, 4123 Ingersoll.
 If the advisor is not available or there are concerns regarding advisement, students may meet with the Undergraduate Deputy.
+If students have questions about courses outside HNSC, it is recommended that they seek guidance with the department in question.
+If the student has general advisement concerns (outside HNSC), it is recommended that they connect with the Center for Academic Advisement and Student Success (CAASS).

-Major in Health and Nutrition Sciences: BA/Health Concentration
+Major in Health and Nutrition Sciences: BA/Health Concentration (General)

 The Health concentration provides students with a conceptual foundation and the factual knowledge necessary to understand, interpret and apply current information concerning health and health care.
 The required courses give students a background in human ecology; the social and behavioral factors influencing health and approaches to health promotion and disease prevention; epidemiology and biostatistics; the health care system; and nutrition.
-The elective courses in the 12-credit group introduce students to selected subjects in the health including women's health; human sexuality; drugs and alcohol; children's health; and aging.
+The elective courses in the 12-credit group introduce students to selected subjects in health including women's health; human sexuality; drugs and alcohol; children's health; and aging.
 The elective courses in the 6-credit group introduce students to a variety of health practice-related topics including health education; health communication; occupational safety and health; health care management; sex education; and health disparities.
 All students with a health concentration are also required to take a fieldwork/internship course, HNSC 4180.
-The fieldwork course and its requirements are described on page 21 of this handbook.
+The fieldwork course and its requirements are described on pages 29-30 of this handbook.

-The BA degree in Health prepares students for careers in health education, administration, and health counseling.
+The BA degree in Health prepares students for careers in health education, administration, patient advocacy, and health counseling.
 Although some positions may require additional graduate degrees, entry level positions may be obtained with the BA degree.
+See After You Graduate With a Degree in Health and Nutrition Sciences Handbook.